sokolj1/minimal-mistakes/_posts/2018-08-20-Communicating-Data-Stories.md

 ### And, But, Therefore

 The And, But, Therefore (ABT) narrative structure is considered the "DNA of story" that serves to organize the writer's thoughts in a concise and compelling manner.
 ABT is the crux of any story.
-It is the essential components of the narrative that need to be conveyed so that the reader understands what is happening.
+It is the essential components of the narrative that needs to be conveyed so the reader understands what is happening.
 The structure of ABT is the following:

 \_\_\_\_\_\_\_\_\_\_\_\_\_\_\_ and \_\_\_\_\_\_\_\_\_\_\_\_\_\_\_, but \_\_\_\_\_\_\_\_\_\_\_\_\_\_\_, therefore \_\_\_\_\_\_\_\_\_\_\_\_\_\_\_.

-Here is an example of ABT applied to _The Wizard of Oz_:
+Here is ABT applied to _The Wizard of Oz_:

 > There is a little girl living on a farm in Kansas, **and** her life is boring, **but** one day a tornado sweeps her away to the land of Oz, **therefore** she must undertake a journey to find her way home.